 Biography

-Dr. Galant is in great demand as a conductor and has previously been invited to conduct at the Dohnányi Conducting Academy in Hungary, the International Institute for Conductors in Bulgaria, the Prague Summer Nights Young Artists Festival in the Czech Republic, the Miami Music Festival in Florida, the Wintergreen Summer Music Festival in Virginia, and the International Conductors Workshop and Competition in Georgia.
-Dr. Galant was a finalist in the Serbian Lányi Conducting Competition and during COVID participated in the Princess Astrid International Music Competition, Only Stage International Conducting Competition, Antal Doráti International Conducting Competition, Hans von Bülow Conducting Competition, and Philadelphia International Music Festival.
+An active conductor of distinction, Dr. Galant previously served as Music Director and Conductor of the Kanesville Symphony Orchestra, which partnered with Pottawattamie Arts, Culture & Entertainment (PACE) to present performances at the Hoff Family Arts and Culture Center.
+He has conducted internationally at the Dohnányi Conducting Academy in Hungary, the International Institute for Conductors in Bulgaria, the Prague Summer Nights Young Artists Festival in the Czech Republic, the Miami Music Festival in Florida, the Wintergreen Summer Music Festival in Virginia, and the International Conductors Workshop and Competition in Georgia.
+A finalist in the Serbian Lányi Conducting Competition, he has also competed in the Princess Astrid, Only Stage, Antal Doráti, Hans von Bülow, and Philadelphia International Conducting Competitions.

 Dr. Galant has studied under some of the most prominent conductors in the world.
 They include Keith Lockhart (Boston Pops Orchestra), Manfred Honek (Pittsburgh Symphony Orchestra), Semyon Bychkov (Royal Academy of Music), Gerard Schwarz (Seattle Symphony), Victor Yampolsky (Northwestern University), David Effron (Indiana University), Neil Varon (Eastman School of Music), Edward Polochick (Lincoln Symphony Orchestra), Thomas Wilkins (Omaha Symphony Orchestra), Mark Gibson (Cincinnati School of Music), Ken Lam (Charleston Symphony), James Burton (Metropolitan Opera House), Frieder Bernius (Klassische Philharmonie of Stuttgart), Gábor Hollerung (Dohnányi Orchestra), and Robert Gutter (Philharmonia of Greensboro).